uts-ios-dev/uts-ios-2019-project3-group-101/README.md

 Installation instructions:
 - Clone this project to Github Desktop
-- Run the app on a iPhone
+- Run the app on an iPhone

 Activate Siri by saying:
 - "Add [item] to my grocery list on GroceryNow"